Why pruning trees yourself may not always be best

 Option #3- Hire The “Two Guys and a Truck” Tree Service Company

 A number of businesses in our area call themselves tree service companies, but they are really nothing more than “two guys and a truck” posing as tree care experts.
 These men can be seen going door-to-door trying to drum up business.
 They don’t have the proper equipment, so they use spikes to climb live trees.
 They also lack adequate tree care knowledge, so they engage in unacceptable practices such as tree topping, pruning too much live wood or removing trees for no just cause.
 And just like landscapers these tree service companies do not have adequate insurance.
 In fact less than 1 in 9 carry both workmen’s compensation and general liability insurance and that can leave you open to a lawsuit.

 Option #4- Hire An Arborist

 Choosing an arborist to care for your trees is always your best option.
 Certified arborists have extensive knowledge in the science of tree care.
 To be certified by the International Society of Arborculture, an arborist must pass rigorous tree care examinations and complete ongoing continuing education classes.
 Arborists strictly follow accepted pruning standards, so you can be confident that they will maintain the health and appearance of all your trees.
 They routinely diagnose tree ailments and remove unwanted or decayed trees.
 Arborists also provide valuable long-term care services such as planting, fertilization and root pruning.
 If you have a friend or neighbor that has had some tree work done, ask them to recommend an arborist in your area.
 If not, just look in the Yellow Pages under the heading “Tree Service” and find an arborist that displays the ISA logo.

-Jon Wilbur is an ISA Certified Arborist and an employee of Pinellas Tree Service, in Clearwater.
+Jon Wilbur is an ISA Certified Arborist and Chief Arborist for Pinellas Tree Service, in Clearwater.

 Free Information Guide